 Gardeners will be concerned about how they will continue to keep their garden flourishing and how they will safely access supplies when we should all be staying indoors.
 We strongly encourage people to keep buying.

-to support your local traders and nursery-folk who are safely and securely getting plants delivered straight to your door.
+Head over to to support your local traders and nursery-folk who are safely and securely getting plants delivered straight to your door.